 The W. P. Carey School of Business is recognized among the best business schools in the world for research productivity, consistently Top 30 worldwide in the University of Texas at Dallas Top 100 Business School Research Rankings.
-Many of the school’s research efforts are housed within its numerous research centers and department-supported research labs.
+Many of the school’s research efforts are housed within its 20+ research centers and department-supported research labs.
 Explore the latest research from faculty at W. P. Carey News.

 CAPS Research advances the profession of supply chain management through outstanding research, un-biased benchmarking, and peer-to-peer networks.

 Center for AI and Data Analytics (AIDA) for Business and Society is dedicated to advancing AI and data analytics with a mindful approach.
 Our goals encompass pioneering research for ethical and socially responsible practices, educating leaders and the workforce with a focused AI and data analytics mindset, crafting innovative solutions for real-world challenges, and proactively preparing for the evolving landscape of AI and advanced data analytics tools.